Choosing between Instantly and Apollo for your outbound sales often comes down to these five questions:

 How important are data accuracy, verified direct dials, and compliance certifications to your sales process?

 Both platforms have made outbound sales more accessible.
 Instantly did it by removing the per-account cost barrier for cold email.
 Apollo did it by collapsing the multi-tool stack into a single platform.
-But as outbound becomes more competitive, the real differentiator isn't how many emails you can send or how many tools you can consolidate.
-It's the quality of the data behind every touchpoint, the intelligence that tells you who to contact and why, and the ability to use that intelligence wherever your team works.
+But as outbound becomes more competitive, the real differentiator is not how many emails you can send or how many tools you can consolidate.
+It is the quality of the data behind every touchpoint, the intelligence that tells you who to contact and why, and the ability to use that intelligence wherever your team works.

 If you want to see how ZoomInfo's data and intelligence can improve your pipeline, start a free trial here.